EuropeanRespiratorySociety/ERSMainWebsite/readme.md

 ## About the right menu

 It is not in its final form.
 We need to see what exactly will be put in it.
 The Idea is to put what we call "tools" or "myERS tools" *e.g* reimbursment, vote, CME, officer email tool, etc...

+## Fullpage websites

+You just need to add the class `.ers-full-screen` to the `.ers-wrapper` or you can use the class`.ers-full-screen-with-metanav` in order to keep the metanavigation (left sidebar)

+## Blue or White header

+Add the class `.ers-blue-header` or `.ers-white-header` to the `.ers-wrapper` in order to change the color.
+The blue is intended for myERS the white for the ERS main website.